-True Sport: Respect Others Participants will: Show respect for everyone involved in the activity.
+True Sport: Participants will: Respect Others Show respect for everyone involved in the activity.
 Analyze the concepts of dignity and grace.
-Evaluate their generated abilities of winning and leaves Ethical Literacy Evaluate their personal philosophies of winning and losing.
-Participants will: Differentiate their experiences with various levels of respect after winning and losing.
+Evaluate their personal philosophies of winning and losing.
+Ethical Literacy Participants will: Differentiate their experiences with various levels of respect after winning and losing.
 Reflect on their reactions to winning and losing.
 Physical Literacy Participants will: Respect the safety of other participants when they execute moves.
 Demonstrate the physical attributes of dignity and grace upon winning and losing.
 Skill Combinations and Movement Concepts explored: Body awareness and control (i.e., being cognizant of how one's body feels as it moves through space) Balance